Our core philosophy and guiding principle is: PEOPLE MATTER MOST.

 Todd Mussman, or “Muss,” as he’s known, is a CIA-trained chef who worked with Fifth Group at the Food Studio, South City Kitchen and Sala before opening Muss & Turner’s.

 You might meet someone as knowledgeable about food, but we seriously doubt you’ll ever meet anyone as passionate.
 From foraging wild edibles, to hunting deer, turkey and quail or breaking down whole hogs and turning them into delectable delights, Todd can do it ALL in the kitchen.
 With his deep knowledge and passion for food, plus his good looks, he is usually the one you’ll see on TV or executing cooking classes at our restaurants.

-Muss spends his time assisting wherever needed in daily operations while managing Muss & Turner’s East Cobb.
+Muss spends his time assisting wherever needed in daily operations while managing MTH Pizza.
 You’ll know he is originally from Boston as soon as he opens his mouth.
 Sorry ladies, Muss is married and lives in Smyrna with his wife, two kids and dog.
 In his spare time, he loves to spend time on his hunting lease as well as studying, cooking and refining his craft.
 Todd’s passion for food is not left at work.
-Muss is a founding board member of The Giving Kitchen and takes an active role every year and executing TEAM HIDI auction lots: whether leading canoe trips in the Okefenokee or executing dinners on Georgia’s barrier islands to raise money for restaurant workers in crises.
+Muss is a founding board member of the Giving Kitchen and takes an active role every year in executing TEAM HIDI auction lots: whether leading canoe trips in the Okefenokee or executing dinners on Georgia’s barrier islands to raise money for restaurant workers in crises.

 Turner was the food and beverage manager at East Lake Golf Club prior to opening Muss & Turner’s in February of 2005.